kmurph73/set-state-is-great/README.md

 # Set State is Great
-<p align='center'>A global store, setState, and a hooks-based API.</p>
+<p align='center'>A global store & setState, with hooks integration.</p>

 Global state management without the ceremony.
-No Context, Redux, Actions, Thunks, Selectors, or anything that ends in "ducer."
+No Context, Redux, actions, thunks, selectors, or anything that ends in "ducer."

 ## Installing